 Say "She is not being checked into the hospital I'm in charge of my mother's care we are going home so I'm not putting her in a gown."

 Don't say that last one out loud.
 Yet.
 But be prepared to say it a hundred times later.

 The X-ray technician asks, "Are you related?"

-Because I rarely call Florence "Mom", lots of times I'm mistaken for the home attendant.
+Because I rarely call Florence "Mom" I'm often mistaken for the home aide.

 "You fucking Nazi."

 "You fucking Spic."